codepath/android_guides/Debugging-Exceptions-within-your-App.md

 <img src="http://i.imgur.com/1atGM14.gif" width="900" />

 1. Scroll to **the bottom of the error** looking for a line that says `Caused by` all the way at the bottom of the stack trace block.
-The "first cause" is the important part of the error, ignore most of the rest of the stack trace.
+The "original cause" towards the bottom of the block is the important part of the error, ignore most of the rest of the stack trace above that.
-2. Find the bottom-most `Caused by` line and also the line that has a blue link with the name of your activity `VideoActivity.java:13`.
+2. Locate that bottom-most `Caused by` line as well as the line that has the blue link with the name of your activity i.e `VideoActivity.java:13`.
 Copy them onto your clipboard and paste them both into a separate text file for easy review.

-In this case the bottom-most "Caused by" line and the adjacent blue file link error copied together looks like:
+In this case the bottom-most "Caused by" line and the adjacent blue file link copied together looks like:

 ```
 Caused by: java.lang.NullPointerException: Attempt to invoke virtual method